 The TAC may consider the project for approval at the proposed stage during the meeting it is presented at, provided there is a quorum of TAC voting members present.
 If there is not a quorum of TAC voting members present or if the TAC is not ready to consider the project for approval during the meeting, the TAC may consider discussing and/or voting on the project proposal via email or postpone the vote to a future meeting.
 An affirmative majority vote of the TAC is required to accept a new TAC Project.

-This document provides for three lifecycle stages for contributed projects:
+This document provides for four lifecycle stages for contributed projects:

 - Adopted; and

 All projects must meet the Incubation stage requirements and following a successful Graduation Review, progress to Adopted.
 It is possible that some projects may be approved as Incubation and pass a Graduation Review at the same time to advance directly to Adopted.
 A project that does not pass a Graduation Review remains at the Incubation stage unless the TAC votes to transition the project to Archive status.
 Alternatively, the TAC or the project TSC may vote to exit the lifecycle under specific terms for transfer of trademarks and other key assets.

 Projects being submitted to the ASWF at the sandbox level are intended to be the entry point for early-stage projects.
 Characteristics for projects at the Sandbox Stage maybe one or more of:

 - Early-stage projects that the ASWF TAC believes warrant experimentation.

 - New projects that are designed to extend one or more TAC projects with functionality or interoperability libraries.